 Flush Cut Laminated Menus

 On the other hand, flush cut laminated menus refers to a trim of the lamination that leaves no lamination visible along the edge of the menu.
 When restaurant brands prioritize aesthetics over durability, flush cut laminated menus tend to be the best choice.
-These menus are still durable, however, due to the exposed edges where the lamination and paper were trimmed together, the exposed paper can wick water.
-This leads to a deterioration of the lamination over time.
+These menus are still durable and easy to clean, however, due to the exposed edges where the lamination and paper were trimmed together, the exposed paper can wick water.
+This leads to a deterioration of the product over time.
 However, if the menu is constantly updated resulting in frequent print runs it is possible the deterioration over time will not be a factor.

-What Type of Menu Should My Restaurant Use?
+What Type of Laminated Menu Should My Restaurant Use?

-Deciding what type of menu to utilize in your restaurant often depends on factors related to how often you plan to print (or publish) your menu.
-There are two primary types of laminated menus (edge seal and flush cut), but there are also paper menus that may feature coated paper, or no coating such as disposable menus.
-Additionally, there are digital menus that can be surfaced through a QR code on the guest’s phone.
-Each menu presents new opportunities and challenges, but ultimately you’ll need to find what works best for your guests and your seasonal menu changes.
+Trabon Group provides full color print services for several types of restaurant menus in varying laminate and paper stock.
+Deciding what type of menu to utilize in your restaurant often depends on factors related to how often you plan to change your pricing or food items.
+There are two primary types of laminated menus, edge seal and flush cut, but there are also paper menus that may feature coated paper, or no coating such as disposable menus.
+Each menu presents new opportunities and challenges for your business, but ultimately you’ll need to find what works best for your customers and your seasonal menu changes.

 Interested in Quality Restaurant Menus?

-Trabon Group has decades of experience working with restaurant brands to print and produce laminated quality menus.
-If you are interested in learning more about our print capabilities, or menu management software, please contact us today!
+Trabon Group has decades of experience printing with restaurants to print and produce laminated quality menus.
+If you are interested in learning more about our printing services, or menu management software, please contact us today!

 Get in touch